micro-lc/micro-lc/README.md

 **The Mia-Platform micro frontend solution**

-**Microlc** enables you to create modular applications composed by multiple, independent [micro frontends][micro-frontends] called _plugins_ integrated at runtime.
-Microlc consists of a core interface that loads, embeds, and orchestrates plugins, while providing configuration options and useful out-of-the-box features.
+**micro-lc** enables you to create modular applications composed by multiple, independent [micro frontends][micro-frontends] called _plugins_ integrated at runtime. `micro-lc` consists of a core interface that loads, embeds, and orchestrates plugins, while providing configuration options and useful out-of-the-box features.

-The core components are written in Typescript and React, microlc is technology-agnostic, which means that it integrates seamlessly with your favourite toolkit, being it Angular, React, Vue, or anything else you like.
+The core components are written in Typescript and React, `micro-lc` is technology-agnostic, which means that it integrates seamlessly with your favourite toolkit, being it Angular, React, Vue, or anything else you like.

+You can consult [here](micro-lc-doc) the full documentation

 # Getting Started